Print This Page

 February Organic Maintenance

-- Trees, shrubs, ground covers, vines, and perennials.
-One of the best planting months for permanent plants.
+- Trees, shrubs, ground covers, vines and perennials.
+One of the best planting months.

 - Fruit trees, grapes, pecans and berries.

-- Divide and transplant crowded summer and fall-blooming perennials such as daisies, coneflowers, asters, mums and salvias.
+- Divide and transplant crowded summer and fall-blooming perennials such as daisies, coneflowers, hardy hibiscus, asters, mums and salvias.

-- All planting areas and turf with a natural-organic fertilizer at approximately 20 lbs. per 1,000 sq. ft.
-If the soil is already healthy, the rate can be reduced to 10 lbs. per 1,000 sq. ft.
+- All planting areas and turf with a natural-organic fertilizer at approximately twenty pounds per thousand square feet.
+If the soil is already healthy, the rate can be reduced to ten pounds per thousand square feet.
+For preemergent weed control, apply corn gluten meal at twenty pounds per thousand square feet.
+It has to be applied before the weed seed germinate.

-- Feed interior plants with coffee grounds, earthworm castings, Garrett Juice and other gentle organic products.
+- Feed interior plants with coffee grounds and Garrett Juice.

-Bush-form roses.
+- Bush-form roses as needed.
 Climbers and roses that bloom only once should be pruned after their primary flowering has ended.

-- Winter-damaged foliage from liriope, purple winter creeper, Asian jasmine and other ground covers, except for English, Persian ivy and other easily damaged plants.
-Asian jasmine can be mowed to maintain a low, neat appearance.
+- Winter-damaged foliage from liriope, purple winter creeper, Asian jasmine and other ground covers, except for English and Persian ivy.
+Asian jasmine can be mowed to maintain low neat appearance.

 - Remove ground covers from bases of trees to expose the soil and root flares.
-Remove mulch and soil from root flares if needed.
-Homeowners can do the work with stiff brooms.
-Tree care companies should use the air spade.
+Remove soil from root flares if needed.
+Homeowners can do the work with stiff brushes or hand tools if great care is taken.

 - Remove invasive plants such as privet, non-native honeysuckle, briars and poison ivy.

-Winter annuals and any other dry soil areas every few weeks during drought weather.
-Potted plants carefully as needed.
+- Winter annuals and any other dry soil areas as needed.
+Turf areas should be watered every few weeks during drought weather.
+Potted plants will need the most attention.

-- INSECTS: Giant bark aphids need no treatment in most cases.
+- INSECTS: Giant bark aphids need no treatment needed in most cases.

 - Horticultural oil can be sprayed for serious infestations of scale insects.
 Be sure to keep mixture shaken while using and follow label instructions carefully.
 Use sparingly if at all.
 Oil kills beneficials as well as pests.